-Her request to see Jake startled Edward.
+Her request to see Dr. Black startled Edward.
 While she didn't have any ill feelings toward the man, asking him to stop by was an admission that something was very wrong.

 "Okay, baby.
 I'll be right back."

-Edward climbed out of bed slowly and then ran to the nurse's station.
-He told Leah that Bella was asking for Jake and she immediately paged him, knowing how significant the request was.
+Edward climbed out of bed slowly and then ran to the nurses' station.
+He told Leah Bella was asking for Jake, and she immediately paged him, knowing how significant the request was.

-Minutes later, Dr. Black arrived at the nurse's station out of breath.
+Minutes later, Dr. Black arrived out of breath.
 He looked over Bella's chart as Edward detailed the morning.